alejouribesanchez/androidCourseKotlin/README.md

 ## Target people

-The candidate should be proficient writing Kotlin code.
+The candidate should be programming or coding or something like that =D.

 ### Desirable
 - Familiarity with Kotlin and XML layout.